elicassion/elicassion/README.md

 ### Hi there,

-I'm a Research Scientist at [Boston Dynamics AI Institute](https://theaiinstitute.com/).
+I'm a Research Scientist at [Robotics and AI Institute](https://rai-inst.com/).
 I obtained my CS Ph.D. at Stony Brook University.

 My research interests are **Robot Learning** and **Computer Vision** 🤖